pstringe/Research-Development-and-Applications/Equipment/Methods of developing algorithms.md

 *Iterate Meta-Abstraction*
 DEF : 0.0 : Methods of developing algorithm
 1. Articulate the constraints of the problem.
-2. Represent proportions isomorphic to the described abstractions.
+2. Represent propositions isomorphic to the described abstractions.
 3. Develop an example input and its corresponding output.
 4. Develop a spatial meta-representation of the example input in relation to the desired output.
 5. Describe the spatial meta-representation using a sequential abstraction